wendyhorchata/orchid-blue/readme.md

  ## Blue Orchid
  My Project is a simple website that uses CRUD.
-The goal of the website is to allow users to buy different flowers available.
+The goal of the website is to allow users to buy different flower bouquets.
 The goal is is to be able to update, delete, and buy flowers.

 ## Routes